 Table of Contents

 You don’t need experts to tell you how important sleep is.
 A couple of days without 7-8 hours of deep sleep can make you cranky, upset your bodily functions, and make you feel like you cannot concentrate on anything.
-Both physical and mental health is dependent on a good night’s sleep.
+Both physical and mental health are dependent on a good night’s sleep.
 Studies confirm that proper sleep produces somatotropin – human growth hormone (HMH) – that builds and repairs muscle, tissue, and bones.

 5 Exercises for Improved Sleep

 You can choose from several breathing exercises for anxiety and stress.
-Perform them anytime during the day but they’re best when done just before bedtime.
+Perform them anytime during the day, but they’re best done just before bedtime.
 Something as simple as a breathing exercise benefits your mental composure; it improves awareness and relaxes the mind.
-Counting, say up to hundred, also helps.
+Counting, say up to a hundred, also helps.
 On the other hand, visualizing your lungs as you inhale and exhale is also helpful.
 Check out the following breathing exercises for better sleep:

 - The 4-7-8 breathing technique – breathe in from your nose for 4 seconds, hold it in for 7 seconds, and exhale slowly through your mouth for 8 seconds